 Athletics News

-Congratulations to all the exceptional student-athletes and their coaches who made this spring sports season so memorable!
-The hard work, dedication, and passion displayed on the lacrosse field, the tennis court, the rock climbing crag or the skatepark, has represented Holderness School well.
+Congratulations to all the exceptional student-athletes and their coaches who made this fall sports season so memorable!
+The hard work, dedication, and passion displayed on the fields, trails, and cliffs, has represented Holderness School well.

 Schedule